fernando-mc/redmondpython.com/content/day_one_lesson.md

 `1.65 + 2.15`

+`2 + 1.65`

 #### Subtraction

 `12 - 5`

 `45.9 - 25.3`

-`45.9 - 61.7`
+`2 - -4`

 #### Multiplication

 Multiplication uses the `*` (asterisk or star) symbol.

 `6 * 7`

 `5.6 * 4.3`

+`6 * -5`

 #### Division

 Division uses the `/` symbol.

 `12/3`

 `16/5`

+`10/-5`

 > Note: If you've used Python 2, you'll see that division works differently in Python 3.
 Python 2 uses floor division for integers, meaning it will return only the whole number part of the answer.
 Python 3 performs true division, returning the real or true value of the division.

-To get just the whole number in Python 3, use this syntax:
+To get *only* the whole number in Python 3, use this syntax:

 `16//5`

 `50//4`

 #### Modulus

-Thinking back to long division you may have learned in school, the modulus is the "remainder" after perfoming division.
+Thinking back to long division that you may have learned in school, the modulus is the "remainder" after perfoming division.
 It uses the `%` symbol.

 `16%5`

 `50%4`

 #### Order of Operations

-Order of operations works just like you may have learned in math class - Multiplication, Division, Addition, Subtraction.
-You can also use parentheses.
+Order of operations works just like you learned in math class - Parentheses, Exponents, Multiplication, Division, Addition, Subtraction.

 `5 + 4 * 3`